This research contains everything you need to know about sales funnel stats for 2023.

 Obviously, more landing pages mean more conversions for online business owners.

+These would also create multiple entry points to your web pages and sales funnel.
 In order to make it easy to convert people searching for different terms related to your products or service.

-It can be:
+It could be:

 - Pricing page

 - Case study pages